 The post-Covid-19 Sino-American Duopoly

-en français Arslan Chikhaoui, NESA Alumnus and Executive Chairman of the Consultancy and Studies Center The Covid-19 crisis may well bring about an era of deep change in international alliances, although these shifts will take some time.
-China has tried to seize the momentum since largely recovering from the epidemic, with the twofold aim of Read More >
+en français NESA Center Alumni Publication By Arslan Chikhaoui, Executive Chairman of the Consultancy and Studies Center 19 May 2020 The Covid-19 crisis may well bring about an era of deep change in international alliances, although these shifts will take some time.
+China has tried to seize the momentum since largely recovering from the epidemic, Read More >

 The Evolution of Islamic State’s Strategy